Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 I asked Sylvalyn Hammond, DVM, to share her experience as an ER veterinarian.
 “It is important to know which foods may be potentially harmful to our pets.
 If your child is eating something that could be hazardous to your dog, put them in another room or area of the house until your child has finished the meal and you’ve had a chance to clean up.
 It’s better to take this extra precaution than spend a few hundred dollars at the emergency clinic to have your pet vomit, or worse, treat any issues that develop if the toxin is ingested without your knowledge.”

 Starting solids and using a highchair could be challenging for kids as well.
-Alyssa from Nutrition for Littles is a registered dietitian and mom of two (soon three).
+Alyssa from Nutrition for Littles is a registered dietitian and mom of three.
 Her beloved dog Rafa passed unexpectedly recently.

 Here are Alyssa’s tips for a smooth transition: